 This is a crowd-pleasing delicious Speyside single malt from M&S that had a lovely lightness and subtle sweet flavour that all of our testers said they enjoyed.
 There’s nothing surprising in this whisky other than how approachable it is, with plenty of gentle cinnamon and allspice that goes over into a luxurious creamy texture.
 We found it to be great value and agreed it would make a good gift for any Scotch fan.

-We tried this 18-year-old Speyside against the 10-year-old version which is around a third of the price and cannot emphasise enough how much this higher price tag is warranted.
-The younger whisky was light and simplistic, whereas a further eight years spent in first fill sherry casks makes for a far more characterful glass.
-The colour is deep and appealing (though Glenrothes don’t add any colours like most) and smells fantastic like a light fruitcake.
+We tried this 18-year-old Speyside against the 10-year-old version, which is around a third of the price, and cannot emphasise enough how much the higher price tag is warranted.
+The younger whisky was light and simplistic, whereas a further eight years spent in first-fill sherry casks makes for a far more characterful glass.
+The colour is deep and appealing (though Glenrothes don’t add any colours like most) and smells fantastic, like a light fruitcake.
 We got almonds, pears and spice on the tasting notes, but it’s so complex and rounded you could keep going for a while.

 Glen Marnoch Islay single malt Scotch whisky: £17.49, Aldi